Structure and regularity for subsets of groups with finite VC-dimension: Compact -adic analytic groups

+In this section, we apply Theorem \ref{thm:distalprof} to the setting of compact $p$-adic analytic groups (see Theorems \ref{thm:padic1} and \ref{thm:padic2}).
 We assume some familiarity with the $p$-adic field $\Q_{p}$ and $p$-adic model theory.
-The topology on $\Q_{p}$ is given by the valuation, where open neighborhoods of a point $a$ are defined by $v(x-a)\geq n$ for $n\in \Z$.
+See \cite{Bel-p-adic} for further reading.
+The topology on $\Q_{p}$ is given by the valuation $v$ where open neighborhoods of a point $a$ are defined by $v(x-a)\geq n$ for $n\in \Z$.
 The topology on $\Q_{p}^{n}$ is the product topology.
-A \emph{$p$-adic analytic function} is a function $f$ from some open $V\subseteq \Q_{p}^{n}$ to $\Q_{p}$ such that for every $a\in V$, there is an open neighborhood of $a$ in $V$ in which $f$ is given by a convergent power series.
+A \textbf{$p$-adic analytic function} is a function $f$, from some open $V\subseteq \Q_{p}^{n}$ to $\Q_{p}$, such that for every $a\in V$, there is an open neighborhood of $a\in V$ in which $f$ is given by a convergent power series.
 We obtain the notions of a $p$-adic analytic manifold and a $p$-adic analytic (or Lie) group.
+Recall that any compact $p$-adic analytic group is profinite (see also \cite[Section 2.12.1]{RZbook}).